DragonRidersUnite/book/src/02-player-movement.md

 # Player Movement

 In the last chapter, we got a dragon sprite showing up on the screen and some text.
 Let's build upon that by making it so we can control the dragon with our keyboard and a gamepad.
 Because guess what?
-That dragon is now the main character of this game we're building. 🐉 Buckle up, it's dragon riding time.
+That dragon is now the main character of this game we're building. 🐉 Buckle up, it's dragon flying time.

 Simplify `mygame/app/main.rb` to be just this for now: